symfony-cmf/symfony-cmf-docs/bundles/create.rst

             # access check role for js inclusion, default REST and image controllers
             # role: IS_AUTHENTICATED_ANONYMOUSLY

-            # enable the doctrine phpcr-odm mapper
+            # enable the doctrine PHPCR-ODM mapper
             phpcr_odm: true

             # mapping from rdf type name => class name used when adding items to collections